Let’s face it: I’ve got blog phobia.

-As is usually the case, I’m my own best client.
-That’s probably at least part of the reason why I came up with the accountability software that is the Finish Agent system: I unconsciously hoped some coach who helps people blog regularly would license my software, so I could join and get daily accountability on my blog writing.
+My blog phobia is probably at least part of the reason why I came up with the accountability software that is the Finish Agent system: I really need it, myself.

 The power lies in knowing someone else knows whether you did what you said you would do.

 Or you didn’t.
 (And who likes owning up to THAT?)

 The fact is, people tend to avoid doing things that they are even slightly anxious about.
 Stephen Pressfield, in his book “The War of Art,” calls this Resistance.

 What is the number 1 task your clients really should be doing to reach their Very Important Goal, but are avoiding?
 Your goal as a coach is to help them avoid avoidance, so they can be successful.
 Identifying what they’re not doing is an important step.

 o.k.
 Gina, that’s a kick in the pants for me, in a good way, for 2 things.
 To get my blogs going, too, and to get my Finish Agent blogging (and articles, ezines, press releases) forum UP!!
 It is one of my top 3 projects right now (as Robert Allen would say), so it WILL be done.
 I’d better really jump on it now, with this post.
 It’s called Online Presence Made Easy.
 Let me know if you’d like to learn more about it or where you can find more information about it.